ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/me-mills.md

 {{% fig "today/2021-08-07-484-Brooktondale-Road-looking-southeast" "800" /%}}
 {{% fig "today/2021-08-07-484-Brooktondale-Road-looking-southwest" "800" /%}}

-Long-time community members call this building "the old post office" referring to when it was used as such after it was M. E. Mills and then Jessie Brewer's store.
+Long-time community members call this building "the old post office" referring to when it was used as such starting in 1961 under postmaster Charles Vorhis.
 But the post office had also been in that building many years prior, moving there when Edward Mills became postmaster.

 <div class="cols">
 {{% fig "1885-08-13-Ithaca-Daily-Journal-p3" "350" /%}}